kaarrot/SubTunnel/README.md

 * OTLS: code/script tabs in any context (SOP,OBJ,ROP ...)
 * Shelftools

-== Get the plugin: ==
+== Get the plugin ==

-Either directly clone the github repo: git clone https://github.com/kubaroth/SubTunnel.git
+:Either directly clone the github repo: git clone https://github.com/kubaroth/SubTunnel.git
-or:
+:or:
-* download zip file
+:* download zip file
-* put it in the ~/.config/sublime-text-3/Packages folder (at least on Linux)
-* rename SubTunnel-master to SubTunnel
+:* put it in the ~/.config/sublime-text-3/Packages folder (at least on Linux) :* rename SubTunnel-master to SubTunnel

 Before calling the plugin for the first time make sure to update the path to hcustom in the config.json.
 The hcustom is located in $HFS/bin.